Where baseball and religion meet

 Steverson has been awarded the Norman “Tweed” Webb Award for Lifetime Achievement for his research in the Negro Leagues.

-His latest book "Baseball's Brotherhood Team," was published in 2018.
-Steverson says that the book can serve as a good lesson for today, as a way to help people deal with the current racial tensions and a way to teach people that you can overcome.
+His latest book, “Baseball’s Brotherhood Team,” was published in 2018.
+Steverson said the book can serve as a good lesson for today, as a way to help people deal with the current racial tensions and a way to teach people that you can overcome.

 Steverson loves that with baseball from the manager to the players there is equality and everyone gets a chance to play, there is also no other game where you get three chances to score.